Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \paragraph{Parameter of interest: \dcp} While \dcp{} is intended to have a uniform prior as well, it receives additional special treatment.
 Its cyclical nature as the phase of a complex number results in an infinite set of values having identical consistency with the data.
 This can cause MCMC samplers never to converge on a single value for \dcp{} and consequently to sample much more slowly.
 To combat this problem, we developed a novel special prior over \dcp:

 This function is illustrated in Fig.~\ref{fig:dcp tophat prior}.

 This prior forces the samplers to remain near a single phase of \dcp, \mbox{$0 \leq \dcp/\pi \leq 2$}, as the prior vanishes outside of [-1, 3].
 Because it makes the transition to the vanishing regions in a differentiable manner, this prior is suitable for use with \hmcmc{}.
-Moreover, the sum of the prior's value at every point $0 \leq \dcp/\pi \leq 2$ with that of all its complex branch points outside that interval is a value that does not depend on \dcp:
+Moreover, the sum of the prior's value at every point $0 \leq \dcp/\pi \leq 2$ with that of all the points outside that interval that share the same phase is a value that does not depend on \dcp:

 This implies that the prior behaves identically to a uniform prior when used in conjunction with the oscillation probability.
 For the rest of this paper, whenever we refer to a ``uniform'' prior in \dcp{}, we mean this prior.